-In Victoria there are a range of legal obligations which set out the In Victoria there are a range of legal obligations which set out the actions you must take if you suspect a child has, or is at risk of being abused.
-Some of these obligations apply differently across the range of licensed, approved and othe early child services and can vary depending on your role within the service.
+In Victoria there are a range of legal obligations which set out the actions you must take if you suspe a child has, or is at risk of being abused.
+Some of these obligations apply differently across the range of licensed, approved and other cash child. of licensed, approved and other early child services and can vary depending on your role within the service.
 For further information on how these obligations apply to you see the Identifying and Responding to All Forms of Abuse in Early Childhood Services.